freiheit-com/kuberpult/cli/DEVELOPERS_README.md

 There are no major design decisions to be discussed, as the CLI is a simple command line tool design to replace curl requests to the REST endpoints that Kuberpult offers.

 The CLI is not supposed to contain any kuberpult related business logic.
-As such, if you wish to perform some more task that cannot ultimately be done through one curl request to Kuberpult, you should use the various commands the CLI already offers inside a script that performs your intended action.
+As such, if you wish to perform some task that cannot ultimately be done through one curl request to Kuberpult, you should use the various commands the CLI already offers inside a script that performs your intended action.